Fitch says contagion risks loom over two Adani entities

-March 28 (Reuters) - Ratings agency Fitch on Tuesday said that two Adani Group subsidiaries are exposed to heightened contagion risks as a result of governance weakness at the conglomerate's sponsor level.
+March 29 (Reuters) - Ratings agency Fitch said two Adani Group subsidiaries are exposed to "heightened contagion risks", possibly affecting their financial flexibility, due to governance weakness at the parent conglomerate and other Adani group companies.

-Fitch said that Adani Transmission Limited ADAI.NS and Adani Ports and Special Economic Zone APSE.NS are prone to risks which could affect financial flexibility.
+Fitch said that Adani Transmission Ltd ADAI.NS and Adani Ports and Special Economic Zone APSE.NS are prone to risks, according to a note released late on Tuesday.

+Fitch early last month said it had seen no immediate impact on its ratings of Adani Group entities and their securities following short-seller Hindenburg Research's Jan.
+24 report on the conglomerate.

+Seven listed firms of the Adani Group have shed over $120 billion in market value since the report that alleged improper use of tax havens and stock manipulation by the ports-to-energy conglomerate - charges it has denied.

 ((Juby.Babu@thomsonreuters.com;))